Tylergilbert913/Express-Yo-Self/README.md

 This application was created with the idea of letting a user jot down notes and add them to a board for later use.

-Here are scrrenshots of the deploye site:
+Here are screenshots of the deployed site:

 ## Deployed Site